 For many men, they can likely stop here and be done with straightening their beard.

 But for those with incredibly untamed whiskers, you want to keep reading:

-While a blow dryer may be readily available in your bathroom already, whether you use one for your hair (or from your girlfriend or wife), another tool that will actually achieve better and straighter results will be a flat iron.
+While a blow dryer may be readily available in your bathroom already, another tool that will achieve better and straighter results will be a flat iron.

-Flat irons are an absolute beast in hammering out even the most unruly and curly of beard follicles.
+Flat irons can manage the most unruly and curly of beard follicles.

 Here are a few cautionary steps:

 - When heating the flat iron, be sure that it’s on a flat water-free surface and keep any kids away.